christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 notify_service.PullRequestReview(/* --snip-- */)
 ```

-Because code and publish messages and subscribe to topics this pattern is called the pub-sub pattern.
+Because code can publish messages and subscribe to topics, this pattern is called the pub-sub pattern.
-I find this pub-sub pattern highly intuitive topics and messages are a concept we're confronted with in our everyday lives.
+I find this pub-sub pattern pretty intuitive because topics and messages are a concept we're confronted with in our everyday lives.
 Additionally, it allows you to get a quick overview over what code is interested in what change.
-For example, if you give this interactive visualization a brief look, you can figure out that the code related to Forgjeo packages is quite separate from everything else.
+For example, if you give this interactive visualization a brief look, you can figure out that the code related to Forgejo packages is quite separate from everything else.

 <Iframe src="https://christopher-besch.github.io/go_observer_pattern_visualizer/viewer" fullscreen />

-If you're interested in this visualization and what the commit history on the right has to do with it, take a look at my new article: [The History of Forgejo's Pub-Sub Pattern](/articles/forgejo_pub_sub_pattern_history)
+If you're interested in this visualization and what the commit history on the right has to do with it, take a look at my new article: [The History of Forgejo's Pub-Sub Pattern](/articles/forgejo_pub_sub_pattern_history).

 ## My Contribution
 Forgejo features Actions, enabling continuous integrations.